tomfaulhaber/autodoc/index.md

 :macro
 </td>
 <td>
 Used to determine the type of the symbol.
-If the var has a `:macro` key, it is assumed to be a macro.
-This key is added automatically by `defmacro`.
+If the var has a <code>:macro</code>
+key, it is assumed to be a macro.
+This key is added automatically by <code>defmacro</code>.
 </td>
 <td>
 Def